 4. My Aged Care & Telehealth Reimbursement

-The Commonwealth Home Support Programme (CHSP) and Home Care Packages Programme (HCP) are funding allied health services through Telehealth, and have been since before COVID-19.
-They allow for the reimbursement of Telehealth services as is available for in-person services.
-The full details can be seen in the CHSP Programme Manual, or in the HCP Guide.
+The Commonwealth Home Support Programme (CHSP) and Home Care Packages Programme (HCP) are funding allied health services through Telehealth and have been since before COVID-19.
+They allow for the reimbursement of Telehealth services, and the full details can be seen in the CHSP Programme Manual.

 5. Private Health Insurance & Telehealth Reimbursement

-Coverage of Telehealth for allied health professionals varies widely between health insurers, so it’s important to speak to the specific insurance provider to confirm what Telehealth reimbursements they have available.
+Coverage of Telehealth for allied health professionals varies widely between health insurers, so it’s important to speak to the specific insurance provider to confirm what telehealth reimbursements they offer.

 HICAPS has partnered with all Australian private health insurers to make processing claims easier for patients and healthcare providers.
 Their Allied Health Items numbers cover Telehealth services offered by:

 With nearly 70% of Australia’s healthcare funding provided by the government, it’s encouraging to know that Medicare is on-board with the shift to Telehealth solutions for allied health practitioners.
 It’s also essential in this unprecedented time of social distancing.

 Reimbursements for Telehealth appointments make it easier for providers to offer necessary services for their clients to access the care they need.
 We hope this resource will make the transition smoother for private practices in 2022, and if you know of a private practice struggling to navigate Telehealth in Australia, please pass on this article for their reference.